 RAMJO supports the value, commitment and vision that can only be delivered via a nation-wide approach to the coordinated management of our natural lifeline, the Murray Darling Basin.
 RAMJO agrees that the Commonwealth Government's Water Act 2007 and the Murray Darling Basin Plan (The Plan) is a mechanism for providing a coordinated approach to water use across the Murray Darling Basin's four states and the ACT.
-A national approach to managing Australia's water resource, by setting water use at an environmentally sustainable level, is supported by RAMJO.
+It is a major step forward in managing Australia's water resource, by setting water use at an environmentally sustainable level.